 There you can find the Project Description, how many people have been contributing, and even when the last contribution was made!

 Select the Contribute button in the bottom right to start a mapping task.
-Then click to select one of the transparent blocks - the blue and green ones are either done or need to be validated!)
+Then click to select one of the transparent blocks (the blue and green ones are either done or need to be validated!)
 You can also click Zoom to Tasks located on the top left of the map on the right of the page to get an idea of what the area we are mapping looks like.